 The C interface provides the entry point of the GenTL Producer.
 It enumerates and creates all module instances.
 It includes the acquisition handled by the Data Stream module.
 The Signaling and Configuration interfaces of the module are also accessed by GenTL Consumer through the C interface.
-Thus it is possible to stream an image by just using the C interface independent of the underlying technology.
-This also means that the default state of a GenTL Provider should ensure the ability to open a device and receive data from it.
+Thus it is possible to stream an image by just using the C interface, independent of the underlying technology.
+The default state of a GenTL Producer should ensure the ability to open a device and receive data from it.

-A C interface was chosen because of multiple reasons:
+A C interface was chosen because of the following reasons: